Claude for Research Synthesis: Turn Sources Into Insights

 What file formats does Claude support for research uploads?

-Claude supports PDF, TXT, CSV, and various code file formats.
+Claude supports PDF, TXT, CSV, DOCX, and various code file formats.
 For academic research, PDF is the most common format.
-If your sources are in other formats (DOCX, EPUB), convert to PDF before uploading.
 Claude also handles pasted text well, so you can copy key passages directly into the conversation if file upload is not available.
+In 2026, many researchers skip the upload step entirely by using MCP servers to connect Claude directly to Zotero, Notion, or their reference manager of choice—Claude reads the source library live instead of working from manually exported copies.

 Join thousands of researchers and professionals getting weekly breakdowns of the latest AI tools, prompts, and workflows.